We rely on them to clean the air we breathe, filter our water, and provide homes for plants and animals.

 Just like you practice recycling and conscious consumption, planting trees is a simple way to take personal action for the common good of the planet.

-What we stand to gain if we invest in these carbon-storage superheroes is priceless.
+What we stand to gain if we invest in these carbon-storage superheroes on top of reducing our CO2 emissions is priceless.
 Quite simply: A world with clean air, healthy ecosystems, and a stable climate.

 The discussions and information set forth herein are for informational purposes only.
 They do not take into account the exceptions and other considerations that may be relevant to particular situations.
 These discussions and information should not be construed or used as legal or tax advice, which has to be addressed to particular facts and circumstances involved in any given situation.
 The discussions and information contained in this article should not be construed or used as a specific recommendation for the investment of assets of any customer of Bank of the West or its affiliates and is not intended as an offer, or a solicitation of an offer, to purchase or sell any security or financial instrument, nor does the information constitute advice or an expression of the Bank’s view as to whether a particular security or financial instrument is appropriate for you and meets your financial objectives.
 Economic and market forecasts reflect subjective judgments and assumptions, and unexpected events may occur.
 Therefore, there can be no assurance that developments will transpire as forecasted.
 Nothing herein should be interpreted to state or imply that past results are an indication of future performance.
 This information is given without regard to the specific investment objectives, financial situations, or particular needs of any person who may review this article.
 Investors should seek financial advice regarding the appropriateness of any securities or strategies mentioned here.
 Bank of the West does not guaranty the results obtained from use of any information contained in this article and will not be liable for any investment decision based in whole or in part on the information contained herein.
 Bank of the West nor its affiliated entities shall be held liable for any content, regardless of cause, or the lack of timeliness of, any information contained in this article.
 THERE ARE NO WARRANTIES, EXPRESSED OR IMPLIED, AS TO THE ACCURACY, COMPLETENESS, OR RESULTS OBTAINED FROM ANY INFORMATION IN THIS ARTICLE OR FROM ANY “LINKED” WEB-SITE.